BeyondATC/BeyondATC_Wiki/docs/announcements/llm.md

 ---

+**Does this mean no more "request not understood" or "did not copy"?**

+Not anymore!
+The LLM now handles all requests that fall outside the scope of the current ATC actions, ensuring you'll always receive a response!

+---

 **When will this update be available?**

 The experimental branch release is scheduled for early January 2025 for all our supporters.
 After testing, it will be made available to all users as part of a **free update**.